-H. Termination for Cause, Mutual Agreement, and for Convenience agreement of the parties.
-All contracts supported by Federal grants that exceed \$10,000 are to include provisions that allow Foothill Transit to terminate the contract for cause or convenience, and that stipulate the manner by which termination will be made and the basis for settlement.
+H. Termination for Cause, Mutual Agreement, and for Convenience

+All contracts shall contain a provision allowing for the termination of the contract for convenience by Foothill Transit and prescribe methods in which the contractor may calculate cost of work already performed, and termination settlement costs.
+All contracts shall also contain a clause allowing for termination by mutual agreement of the parties.
+All federally-funded contracts supported by Federal grants that exceed \$10,000 are to include provisions that allow Foothill Transit to terminate the contract for cause or convenience, and that stipulate the manner by which termination will be made and the basis for settlement.